dogestry/dogestry/Readme.md

 * `index.docker.io` is unreachable for some reason.
 * bummer.

+### with dogestry

+* fresh ec2 machine is provisioned from an AMI with docker preinstalled
+* dogestry pull myapp:20131210 s3://myregistry.mycompany.com/
+  * s3 credentials are automatically discovered via IAM and the metadata service
+* docker run myapp:20131210

+or for an update

+* dogestry pull myapp:20131213 s3://myregistry.mycompany.com/
+* docker run myapp:20131213
+* (kill the old container)

 ### other problems

 * Simple but secure docker-registry setup is complex; I can't it working with basic auth.